squirrel-prover/squirrel-prover/documentation/sphinx/source/introduction.rst

 - :ref:`declarations <section-declarations>`,
-  which introduce new function symbols, cryptographic assumptions, processes, systems, and goals (i.e. lemmas or theorems);
+  which introduce new function symbols, cryptographic assumptions, processes, systems, and lemmas/theorems;
 - :ref:`commands <section-commands>`,
   which are used to enter or exit the proof mode, query the current state of the prover